Point Me at the Sky: Other releases

 "Point Me at the Sky" has since become one of the rarest of all officially released Pink Floyd recordings.
 It was not intended for the album release, resulting in the recording being mixed in mono only.

 The single did not chart in the UK.
 The B-side, "Careful with That Axe, Eugene", became far more popular, as it was included on two Pink Floyd albums and played regularly at concerts through the early 1970s.

 "Point Me at the Sky" was left out of the 1971 collection Relics, though it was re-issued on the 1992 CD collection The Early Singles, a bonus disc in the Shine On box set.
 The song was released in the United States for the first time in 1978 on a now-rare promotional album, "A Harvest Sampler" (catalog number SPRO-8795/6).
 This album contained an otherwise unavailable re-channeled stereo version which was derived from the mono mix.

 The first widespread release of "Point Me at the Sky" occurred in 2016, when the song was included in the box set The Early Years 1965–1972 and its sister release Cre/ation: The Early Years 1967–1972, a 2-CD highlights compilation of the full box set.

 A performance of "Point Me at the Sky" recorded and broadcast by the BBC in late 1968 was also included in the Early Years 1965–1972 box set.
 This version has a prolonged middle solo by Wright.

 Video and photos

 The group made a promotional film for the song in which they posed in goggles and flight outfits with a vintage aeroplane, registration G-ANKH (a De Havilland DH.82A Tiger Moth).
 A still picture from this photo session was included in promotional materials given away with the U.K. single and on a picture sleeve version released in The Netherlands.
 Alternate still shots from the same session appeared in the artwork for the 1973 LP A Nice Pair and the booklet for the 1992 remastered CD of A Saucerful of Secrets.
 The film also features another vintage aircraft, G-ADBO (an AVRO 504N), plus scenes of trains at Paddington Station, with vintage Western Region Class 47 D1928 (later rebuilt as Class 57: 57 302, named "Virgil Tracy").
-Also seen: an unidentified class42/43 Warship class loco.
+Also seen: an unidentified class42/43 Warship class loco, and a diesel multiple unit..